lamnhh/freelancer-server/README.md

 - `PATCH /api/job/:id`: update a job.
 Request body can contain a subset of `(name, description, cv_url, type_id, price_list: [{price, description}, {price, description}]`.

+## Wallets

+THIS IS JUST A DEMO.
+Consider this "wallet" thing a placeholder for an actual wallet service, where users have to activate their wallets, top up using their cards, etc.

+Here, users can top up their wallets at will.
+Users must enter their password before every transaction.

 # License

 MIT License